Don't forget to subscribe to email notifications to get all latest jobs directly to your email daily.

 This is a very common interview question.
 However, one is expected to give an unique answer as most of the candidates give an obsolete answer.
 A candidate is supposed to summarize his/her resume (not by heart the resume and read it out again) or convey what kind of a personality he/she is.
 The answer should not include details about parents, siblings and their occupation etc., A sample answer is given below

 “My name is Karthik and I am born and brought up in Hyderabad.
 Basically I’m a kind of person who loves to accept challenges and convert them into fruitful results”.

-In this question a candidate is expected to share information related to his/her family.
-Details like parents’ name, siblings name and their occupations are to be shared and also the bonding you share with them should also be highlighted.
-Sample answer is given below.
+In this question, a candidate is expected to share information related to his/her family.
+Details like parents’ names, siblings names and their occupations are to be shared and also the bonding you share with them should also be highlighted.
+A sample answer is given below.

 “I belong to a small family.
 I live with my parents.
-Dad works for the state government and mom is home maker.
+Dad works for the state government and mom is a homemaker.
 I have a younger sister pursuing her graduation.
 We are closely bonded to each and I share everything about my life with my family.”

-“I have a habit of conducting SWOT analysis on a regular basis.
-During this I found “being a team player and being self motivated” are my consistent strengths” and coming to my weaknesses “I generally sleep very late in the night, this causes stress on me at times.
-I’m working on this and will overcome it soon””.
+“I have a habit of conducting a SWOT analysis on a regular basis.
+During this, I found “being a team player and being self-motivated” are my consistent strengths” and coming to my weaknesses “I generally sleep very late in the night, this causes stress on me at times.
+I’m working on this and will overcome it soon”.

 To answer this question the applicant is strongly recommended to visit the company’s website and jot down the important information.
-Details like turnover, share value, market value, projects completed, number of employees, awards received, companies acquired etc., should be noted down.
-Also, the answer should always convey that company is looking for a candidate like the applicant.
+Details like turnover, share value, market value, projects completed, number of employees, awards received, companies acquired, etc., should be noted down.
+Also, the answer should always convey that the company is looking for a candidate like an applicant.
 Sample answer can be….

 This is a question where a candidate can sell himself/herself.
 However, the answer should contain your unique skills set which will help a company to foresee a growth by employing you.
 Sample answer can be